acuminous/filby/README.md

                                                    │ transforms                           │
                                                    │                                      │
                                                    │                                      │
-                                                   │                                      │ can be monitored by a ╱│╲                                     │
+                                                   │                                      │ is monitored by
+                                                  ╱│╲                                     │
                                         ┌────────────────────┐                 ┌────────────────────┐
                                         │                    │                 │                    │